Volcano mine system: Mine Emplacement

-The Volcano system can emplace a minefield with an average density of 0.72 mines per meter for AT mines and 0.14 mines per meter for AP mines.
+The Volcano system can emplace a minefield with an average density of 0.72 mines per metre for AT mines and 0.14 mines per metre for AP mines.
 The densities will vary slightly due to some mines failing to arm and self-destructing two to four minutes after dispensing.
 There may also be some mines that may not orient correctly when dispensed and not deliver their full blast effect.
 However, the probability of mines failing the arming sequence or not orienting correctly is relatively small and does not appreciably degrade the minefield lethality.
 For tracked vehicles entering a Volcano minefield, the AT density yields more than 80 percent probability of the vehicle encountering a mine.

 The number of canisters and vehicles loads required to emplace a minefield depends upon the type of minefield required.
 Turn and block minefields are emplaced using the same basic procedures as those used for disrupt and fix minefields; however, turn and block minefields use two strips of mines, each strip with twice as many mines.
 The following table lists the number of mines required for each type of minefield of a given size: